Plan your own trip to Seoul: Seoul Itinerary and Attractions!

 Apgujeong Rodeo Street and Cheongdam-dong Fashion Area are packed with luxury brand stores from mega shopping malls that sell luxury goods and showrooms to studios and beauty shops.

-If you want to go shopping in Gangnam on an affordable price, Gangnam Station Underground Shopping Center is just for you.
+If you want to go shopping in Gangnam at an affordable price, Gangnam Station Underground Shopping Center is just for you.
 It offers a convenient shopping experience with hundreds of trendy fashion and accessory stores all in one place.

 2. Lotte World Amusement Park